Applied Regression Analysis (BUS 41100)

 Homework 0 | No data required, no solutions available

-The default computing language for this course is R, is free (as in speech) and available from CRAN.
+The default computing language for this course is R, is free (as in speech and beer) and available from CRAN.
 Other languages (e.g. python, MATLAB, STATA, ...) are allowed.
 Examples in lecture, homework solutions, etc., will be in R.

 Get started before class starts!